bloglogisticsdev/blogLogistics-maintenance-page/README.md

 ## Description

 This plugin displays a static maintenance page on the front-end when activated, redirecting all requests to the maintenance page.
 This plugin shows a maintenance page to everyone except administrators who are logged in (logged-in administrators will see the regular site).
 All other users will see the maintenance page.
-No configuration required.

 The plugin also allows post-level exclusions and site-wide customisation of what content is included and how it’s structured.